nuka-coder/nuka-coder/README.md

 I’m a front-end developer and web designer passionate about making technology that solves **real-world problems**, designing creative websites that elevate user experience, and building community while exchanging ideas.
 I love working with Front-End technologies -like Javascript, HTML, and CSS- but I’m always learning something new and eagerly pursuing Backend technologies as well.
-Honestly, learning is my favorite thing about software development because you never stop learning, and the skills you learn continue to make you an even stronger developer.
+I love that you never stop learning with software development!
 Adding a new technology, or framework, to my utility belt is like a real-world **‘Level Up!’**, and as a gamer I find this incredibly exciting. 🎮 😏

 ---
 #### What I'm working on: